ananthakumaran/tide/README.md

 <kbd>M-x tide-fix</kbd> Apply code fix for the error at point.
 When
 invoked with a prefix arg, apply code fix for all the errors in the file that are similar to the error at point.

+<kbd>M-x tide-add-tslint-disable-next-line</kbd> If the point is on
+one or more tslint errors, add a `tslint:disable-next-line` flag on the previous line to silence the errors.
+Or, if a flag already exists on the previous line, modify the flag to silence the errors.

 <kbd>M-x tide-refactor</kbd> Refactor code at point or current region.